-Dr. Samantha Strachan, Program Coordinator 212 Carver Complex North - Hollings Wing Voice: (256) 372-4087, samantha.strachan@aamu.edu
+Dr. John Murray, Program Coordinator 203 Carver Complex North - Hollings Wing Voice: (256) 372-4040, john.murray@aamu.edu

 The Master of Education in Instructional Leadership is a unique degree program that prepares teachers for leadership roles in schools and school system environments.
 The curriculum fuses theory with practice, drawing on an array of knowledge from Alabama A&M University's College of Education faculty as well as notable local experts.
 The program's flexible schedule usually allows students to complete the degree program in approximately two years.